Grantha script

 The Grantha script (𑌗𑍍𑌰𑌨𑍍𑌥𑌲𑌿𑌪𑌿; கிரந்த எழுத்து; ഗ്രന്ഥലിപി) is a classical South Indian Brahmic script, found particularly in Tamil Nadu and Kerala.
 Originating from the Pallava script, the Grantha script is related to Tamil and Vatteluttu scripts.
 The modern Malayalam script of Kerala is a direct descendant of the Grantha script.
 The Southeast Asian and Indonesian scripts such as Thai and Javanese respectively, as well as South Asian and Sri Lankan scripts such as Tigalari and Sinhalese scripts respectively, are derived or closely related to Grantha through the early Pallava script.

+The Tamil purist movement of the colonial era sought to purge the Grantha script from use and use the Tamil script exclusively.
+According to Kailasapathy, this was a part of Tamil nationalism and amounted to regional ethnic chauvinism.

+Name

+In Sanskrit, grantha is literally 'a knot'.
+It is a word that was used for books, and the script used to write them.
+This stems from the practice of binding inscribed palm leaves using a length of thread held by knots.

+History

 The Pallava script or Pallava Grantha emerged in the 4th century CE and was used until the 7th century CE, in India.
 This early Grantha script was used to write Sanskrit texts, inscriptions on copper plates and stones of Hindu temples and monasteries.
-It was also used for classical Manipravalam – a language that is a blend of Sanskrit and Tamil.
 From it evolved Middle Grantha by the 7th century, and Transitional Grantha by about the 8th century, which remained in use until about the 14th century.
 Modern Grantha has been in use since the 14th century and into the modern era, to write classical texts in Sanskrit and Dravidian languages.
 It is also used to chant hymns and in traditional Vedic schools.

-The Tamil purist movement of the colonial era sought to purge the Grantha script from use and use the Tamil script exclusively.
-According to Kailasapathy, this was a part of Tamil nationalism and amounted to regional ethnic chauvinism.

-History

-In Sanskrit, grantha is literally 'a knot'.
-It is a word that was used for books, and the script used to write them.
-This stems from the practice of binding inscribed palm leaves using a length of thread held by knots.
-Grantha was widely used to write Sanskrit in the Tamil-speaking parts of South Asia from about the 5th century CE into modern times.
+Francis (2024) distinguishes the Grantha and Tamil scripts as two closely related writing systems that were used for Sanskrit and Tamil respectively, while noting that the correspondence between language and script was not absolute: Sanskrit loanwords could be written with Grantha graphemes within otherwise Tamil inscriptions, and Tamil words would rarely be written in Grantha.
+Lockwood (2008) uses the terms “Grantha Sanskrit” and “Grantha Tamil” for the two related scripts, and more specifically “Pallava Grantha Sanskrit” and “Pallava Grantha Tamil” for their Pallava-period forms.
+He notes that the two forms were closely related, with corresponding letters deriving from the same Brāhmī source forms, but that individual letters could nevertheless differ in their shapes and orthographic functions.